andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

 `manca la parte che trovi su PMDS`

+<div style="page-break-after: always;"></div>

+### VC Dimension

-***Deﬁne the VC dimension and describe the importance and usefulness of VC dimension in machine learning.
+**Deﬁne the VC dimension and describe the importance and usefulness of VC dimension in machine learning.
 Deﬁne the VC dimension of a hypothesis space.
 What is the VC dimension of a linear classiﬁer?***

 - We are always talking about *Classification*.

-- When counting the number of hypotheses, the entire input space is taken into consideration.
-In the case of a perceptron, each perceptron differs from another if they differ in at least one input point, and since the input is continuous, there are an infinite number of different perceptrons. (e.g. in a $2-D$ space you can draw an infinite number of different lines)
+- When counting the number of hypothesis, the entire input space is taken into consideration.
+In the case of a perceptron, each perceptron differs from another if they differ in at least one input point, and since the input is continuous, there are an infinite number of different perceptrons. (e.g. in a 2D space you can draw an infinite number of different lines)

-  Instead of counting the number of hypotheses in the entire input space, we are going to restrict the count only to the samples: a *finite* set of input points.
+  Instead of counting the number of hypothesis in the entire input space, we are going to restrict the count only to the samples: a *finite* set of input points.
 Then, simply count the number of the possible *dichotomies*.
 A dichotomy is like a mini-hypothesis, it’s a *configuration of labels* on the sample’s input points.

   A *hypothesis* is a function that maps an input from the entire *input space* to a result:
   $$